ArnaudMarcille/EmptyLineExtension/README.md

 ## Getting Started

-The extension is available on the marketplace: https://marketplace.visualstudio.com/items?itemName=Mybiblipi.EmptyLineExtention
-Or directly in Visual studio in Tool => Extension and Update
+The extension is available [the marketplace](https://marketplace.visualstudio.com/items?itemName=Mybiblipi.EmptyLineExtention) or directly in Visual studio in Tool => Extension and Update

 ### Prerequisites